MicrosoftDocs/VBA-Docs/api/Outlook.ContactItem.BusinessHomePage.md

 # ContactItem.BusinessHomePage Property (Outlook)

-Returns or sets a  **String** representing the URL of the business Web page for the contact.
+Returns or sets a  **String** representing the URL of the business web page for the contact.
 Read/write.

 ## Syntax